Skip to Content

 This medicine has the fewest side effects.

-LITTLE, A LITTLE, LESS, LEAST
+LITTLE, A LITTLE, LESS, THE LEAST

 There is little hope that he will survive. (not much)